-This item appears only when you set the Realtek LAN Controller item to [Enabled] and allows you to enable or disable the Rom of the Realtek LAN controller.
+This item appears only when you set the Realtek LAN Controller to [Enabled] and allows you to enable or disable the Realtek PXE OptionROM of the Realtek LAN controller.
 Configuration options: [Enabled] [Disabled]

 Serial Port Configuration

 The sub-items in this menu allow you to set the serial port configuration.